marijnvanderwekken/InterfaceCalibrationTest/README.md

     open Client/Client1/index.html
     ```

-2. Refresh the page if you restart the server scripts to reconnect with the WebSocket.
+2. The front-end client will automatically reconnect when the WebSocket server is not running.

 ### Running the Backend Client